-Understanding your risk level is critical to understanding what strategy you should use.
-It is also crucial that you understand that there is always risk involved.
+Understanding your risk level is critical to understanding the investment strategy you should follow.
+It is also crucial that you understand that there is always risk involved when investing.
 You need to understand risk and manage it.

-There are surveys and questionnaires available on the internet that will assess your risk and give you ratings if you want it.
-You don’t have to have a rating though.
-You just need to give it some thought, challenge yourself and use your common sense when it comes to investing.
+There are surveys and questionnaires available on the internet that will assess your risk level and give you ratings if you want it.
+It is not essential to complete a questionnaire but some find this useful.
+What is essential is that you challenge yourself and give this the thought it deserves.

 The easiest way to break your risk level down is to split it into 3 sections:

 You need to understand how much risk you CAN AFFORD TO TAKE.

 - What are your future financial commitments, mortage, children etc.